imbacraft/dusk.nvim/README.md

 Supported colorschemes are:

-1. All base16 themes (default is twilight).
+1. All the colorschemes from https://github.com/LunarVim/Colorschemes (default is ferrum)
-2. Doom-one.
+2. All base16 themes.
-3. All the colorschemes from https://github.com/LunarVim/Colorschemes.
+3. Doom-one (port from doom-emacs).
+4. Nightfox.
+5. oxocarbon-lua.

 Change colorscheme while editing by SPC f c.

-Of course you can add any colorscheme you want!

 ## Dependencies